schulle4u/yellow-extensions-schulle4u/random/README.md

 The following arguments are available, all but the first argument are optional:

-`location` = The location for random pages (example: `/blog/`).
+`Location` = location of random pages
-`pagesMax` = How many random pages to show (default: 5).
+`PagesMax` = number of random pages to show
-`mode` = Display mode for random pages (full, teaser or list).
+`Mode` = display mode for random pages, e.g. `full`, `teaser`, `list`

-In full and teaser mode the page title and content are embedded into the current page.
+In `full` and `teaser` mode the page title and content are embedded into the current page.
 This can be useful to display e.g. random quotes, teasers or pictures.
-The list mode creates a clickable list of random pages, useful e.g. in a blog sidebar.
+The `list` mode creates a clickable list of random pages, useful e.g. in a blog sidebar.

 ## Examples